What Are Non-QM Loans Versus Qualified Mortgages

 - Lenders are protected against borrowers who claim that they were extended home loans by lenders when they did not have the ability to repay their mortgage payments

-- Qualified Mortgage rules was created and launched to protect both lenders and consumers against risky lending that created the mortgage and credit meltdown of 2008
+- Qualified Mortgage rules were created and launched to protect both lenders and consumers against risky lending that created the mortgage and credit meltdown of 2008

 - The purpose of Qualified Mortgage is to minimize the origination and funding of loans that are considered risky